 Local folklore has made Loch Ness one of Scotland’s premier attractions.
 A legendary creature called the Loch Ness Monster is rumored to inhabit this dark freshwater lake close to Inverness.
 Whether “Nessie” is real or not, there is ample reason to visit what is Scotland’s most famous body of water.
 A boat tour across this intriguing lake is the best way to take in the immense scenery, breathe the fresh Highland air, and to try and spot the monster itself - speak to your Tourlane Travel Expert if you wish to book this in advance.
 Be sure to check out the views from the Urquhart Castle, one of Scotland's biggest.

-One of the UK’s natural wonders, this Loch is also one of the biggest by surface area.
-Its beauty is both intimate yet vast, a combination of feelings that inspired one of Scotland’s most famous traditional songs, “The Bonnie Banks o’Loch Lomond.”
-Take a cruise across the shores and try not to fall in love with this magical lake.
+If you want to see one of Scotland’s natural wonders, head to Loch Lomond.
+This lake is also one of the largest by surface area.
+Its beauty is both intimate yet vast, a combination of feelings that inspired one of Scotland’s most famous traditional songs: “The Bonnie Banks o’Loch Lomond.”
+Take a cruise across the shores - we challenge you to resist the enchanting charm of this astonishing body of water.

 If you love hiking and the great outdoors, head northwest to the spectacular Isle of Skye, the largest of the Inner Hebridies.
 Boasting some of the most picturesque landscapes, towns, and beaches nationwide, Skye encapsulates what is so special about Scotland in one place.
 Grab your hiking boots and get started on one of the many trails—and keep a lookout for the numerous castles that pepper the surrounding mountains.
 If you’re visiting Scotland in summer, head to Coral Beach to find turquoise waters and pristine white dunes.